quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Packet Number Encoding and Decoding {#packet-encoding}

-Packet numbers in long and short packet headers are encoded in 1 to 4 octets.
+Packet numbers in long and short packet headers are encoded in 1 to 4 bytes.
 The number of bits required to represent the packet number is reduced by including the least significant bits of the packet number.